Group Animal: Reception

 In its original broadcast, "Group Animal – Part One" was watched by an audience of 4.92 million.
 "Group Animal – Part Two" saw a small increase in viewership, with 5.19 million tuning in.
 This was the highest rated episode of Holby City since "The Price We Pay", which aired on 28 February 2017 and attracted 5.34 million viewers.

 A reporter for Western Mail chose the first part as one of their "Picks of the Week".
 They thought McGann's Professor Gaskell had an "irrepressible charm", and wondered how he would fit in as "the team is pushed to its limits".
 Rianne Houghton of Digital Spy found the first episode to be "a slow-burner", yet it "wasn't short on the drama".
 What's on TVs David Hollingsworth included the episodes in his "Pick of the Best Shows" feature.
 He gave them four out of five stars, and called it "a dramatic week for Holby fans".
 He added, "But as medical history is made, lives saved and new beginnings created, there's also a terrible darkness about to engulf the hospital..."

-Jack Wetherill of the Daily Star branded the second episode "nail-biting, edge-of-seat stuff".
 Sara Wallis from the Daily Mirror observed that the episodes were full of action and thought the sound of gun shots and the hospital lockdown were some of the "most dramatic scenes".
 She concluded, "It's the greatest threat the hospital has ever experienced, and of course, someone will be left fighting for their life.
 No spoilers, but expect lots of running, shouting and the usual spattering of blood as our Holby heroes try to save the day."
 David Brown of the Radio Times thought there was far too much build-up to the shooting.
 He thought Gaskell was "thrown in at the deep end" during his first day when he had to operate on Jac.

 Writing for BT Group, Alex Fletcher, called "Group Animal – Part Two" a "powerful and emotional episode", and added that Raf departed in "heartbreaking fashion."
-Some viewers thought the premise of the second part was similar to a 2010 episode of American medical drama Grey's Anatomy, in which a gunman shoots several hospital staff members, while others expressed their hope that Holby City would win awards for the episodes.
+While others expressed their hope that Holby City would win awards for the episodes.
 The Motor Neurone Disease Association criticised the show for misleading viewers about a cure for motor neuron disease.
 The charity was contacted by several people who were upset about the storyline, and they requested a response from the BBC.

 The "Group Animal" storyline contributed to Holby Citys nomination in the Soap and Continuing Drama category at the Royal Television Society Awards in March 2018.
 The episodes won the Best Drama Storyline category at the 2018 Inside Soap Awards, under the title "The hospital shooting".